riccardovandra/Workflow-Automator/Readme.md

 Common Problems:

-1. names with a space cannot be found easily
+1. names with a space cannot be found easily - fix needed